George is a skateboarder and illustrator based in Ipswich

-“I think skateboarding culture directs almost all of what I make as an illustrator.
+I think skateboarding culture directs almost all of what I make as an illustrator.
 Most of my inspiration comes from who I meet and see when I’m out and about, the conversations we have and hear.

 I get a lot of inspiration from Jim Phillips and the old Santa Cruz Skateboards graphics, as well as more contemporary artists like Ed Templeton.

 I also really like what Polar Skate Co. have been doing with their graphics too, especially the Jacob Ovgren work from a few years back which was so innocent looking but so sinister at the same time!

 I’ve discovered a bunch of skaters who I didn’t know made art as well as being really good at skating.
 Its always rad to see skaters being promoted and celebrated for their art, so I’m stoked to be included.